siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

 Buildx [https://github.com/docker/buildx] has become a part of stable Docker builds with `Docker CE 19.03` as an experimental feature.

 Since we have already enabled experimental features if our docker version is 19.03 or greater, we are ready to use buildx.
+We have already built are images above using a script.
+Let's see what the future holds...

 First, we will create a new builder:
 ```